 With live-in care you have the added value of being able to keep your family home and the fee you pay for your care is purely for the quality support you receive and not the room and board of a residential home.

 If you are a couple live-in care really is a cost-effective option.
 In a care home the cost of care would be double for two bedrooms.
-With live-in care there is only a nominal cost of care if two people receive care at the same address.
+With live-in care, the cost of home carers is nominal if two people receive care at the same address.

 Whilst the cost of care for a live-in care service is comparable with care home prices it does depend on the level of care provided.